 A sharp forceful turn to the left follows the downward slope closely yet again, before the ride gains some elevation, hopping over the escalators for the second time via an airtime hill that delivers a strong pop of vertical air, before yanking riders down the hill and to the right, adding some strong laterals to the mix.

-Riders whiz through a small canyon while and bottoms out just inches above the ground.
+Riders whiz through a small canyon and bottom-out just inches above the ground.
 The canyon itself is jagged exposed tan rock, adding to the remarkable scenery on the ride.

 As the train rises above the landscape, a strong moment of airtime follows.
 The profiling of this hill is more drawn out shallow, like one found on a B&M hyper.
 However, the ride takes it at such a speed that riders are treated to a prolonged moment of strong ejector air.